 NCOBS serves many different kinds of students from high achieving youth to those at-risk, to veterans, teachers and even professionals.

-Both programs serve teens and young adults exhibiting risk factors such as, poor school performance, anger management issues, defiance, low motivation, problems in their family life, poor decision-making skills, or risky behaviors such as experimenting with drugs or alcohol.
+We have one powerful program for at-risk youth called, Intercept.
+This program serves teens exhibiting risk factors such as, poor school performance, anger management issues, defiance, low motivation, problems in their family life, poor decision-making skills, or risky behaviors such as experimenting with drugs or alcohol.
 These programs are not for those who have a history of violent behavior, recent suicide attempts, serious eating disorders, chemical dependencies.
+Find out more: https://www.ncobs.org/programs/intercept/.

 NCOBS keeps participants engaged as much as possible.
 There is not a lot of down time.
 They will be canoeing, doing community service work and expeditioning all day.
 There is time taken out of the day for "teachable moments" whether it is flora/fauna identification, an interesting fact about the area they are in, or general life lessons.
 If a student wants to quit, we bring in incentives, personal contracts, letters from parents, as well as other members of the group to lift them up and keep them pushing through.